-- Eliminating operational silos that prevent optimal performance, accurate tracking, and measurement of campaign ROI.
+- Incorporating strategies and tools like Lean Six Sigma that focus on eliminating operational silos that prevent optimal performance, accurate tracking, and measurement of campaign ROI.

 Fostering collaboration,consistent communication, and support for the creative process is key to success in the hyper-competitive digital economy.
 Here’s what it means to be collaborative:

 - Breaking down barriers between the marketing team, sales team, and other business functions.